Velan85/eightsleep-blockchain/README.md

   - The hash of the previous block
   - The timestamp
   - The data in the block
+  - The nonce value, which is a number generated iteratively to modify the resulting hash
 - To validate the block we need to find a number, add it to the block and hash the block with SHA256.
 - The resulting hash needs to start with a certain amount of `0`s.
 ```js
   SHA256(prevHash + timestamp + JSON.stringify(data) + nonce)
 ```

-This makes it possible to make sure that a block is created periodically, for instance the bitcoin blockchain aims to create a block every 10mns.
+This makes it possible to make sure that a block is created periodically, for instance the bitcoin blockchain aims to create a block every 10 minutes.

 If the processing power increases or decreases, the difficulty can be adjusted to generate a hash with more or less 0s, making sure that a block is still generated in about the same time.